mikaelpatel/Arduino-Storage/README.md

 # Arduino-Storage

-The External Memory Storage library for Arduino is designed to abstract handling of external memory, and allow block read/write and streaming of data.
+The Storage library for Arduino is designed to abstract handling of external memory, and allow block read/write and streaming of data.
 The library includes device drivers for SPI SRAM (23LC1024), 2-Wire EEPROM (AT24CXX) and internal EEPROM.

 Version: 1.0